-The District's Commission approved a 2016 Capital Budget that included a tax levy of \$96 million, an increase of 2.5% from the levy of the prior year.
-The tax rate increased 1.8% from \$1.71 to \$1.74 per \$1,000 of equalized value.
-Included in the 2016 Capital Budget is the current six-year financing plan that projects tax levy increases of 4% per year through 2021, while increasing the estimated tax rate from \$1.74 to \$1.83 per \$1,000 of equalized value.
+The District's Commission approved a 2017 Capital Budget that included a tax levy of \$98.4 million, an increase of 2.5% from the levy of the prior year.
+The tax rate increased 0.6% from \$1.74 to \$1.75 per \$1,000 of equalized value.
+Included in the 2017 Capital Budget is the current six-year financing plan that projects tax levy increases of 4% per year from 2018 through 2022, while increasing the estimated tax rate from \$1.75 to \$1.84 per \$1,000 of equalized value.

 In the summer of 2010, the District's service area and local systems experienced extreme wet weather events that exceeded system capacity.
 To address the great magnitude of the problem, the 2011 Capital Budget introduced a Private Property Infiltration and Inflow (PPI/I) Reduction program.
-The 2016 Capital Budget's long-range financial plan maintains funding at \$5 million for years 2016 through 2021, bringing the total actual and planned program funding to \$65 million.
+The 2017 Capital Budget's long-range financial plan maintains funding at \$5 million for years 2017 through 2022, bringing the total actual and planned program funding to \$70 million.
 The funding for this program will be used to reimburse each of the 28 municipalities within the District service area as they incur expenditures addressing I/I issues on private property within their own municipality.
+PPI/I program expenditures are written off in the year the municipality is reimbursed as they do result in a District asset.